-How to Use Input Sanitization to Prevent Web Attacks
+Steps in Using Input Sanitization to Prevent Web Attacks

-What is the Difference Between Sanitizing and Validating Input?
+What Is the Difference Between Sanitizing and Validating Input?

 <input id="num" name="num" type="number" />

 To prevent such a bad situation, developers must add a validation step where the data is inspected before proceeding.
-For example, using a popular language like PHP, you can check the data type, the length, and many other criteria.
+For example, using a popular language like PHP, you can check the data type, length, and many other criteria.

 Why You Should Use Input Sanitization and Validation